HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/personalization/PZNToQueryValuesLdap.md

 ## Introduction

-When using PZN, a question maybe comes up, if it is possible to use PZN to query values from an LDAP server that is not configured in a IBM WebSphere Application Server (WAS) / HCL DX server user repository.
-For that a requirement could be that WAS security need to be configured to use LDAP 1, while the PZN engine need to be configured to query records from LDAP 2.
+Personalization (PZN) can query values from an external LDAP server that is not integrated into the IBM WebSphere Application Server (WAS) or HCL Digital Experience (DX) federated user repository.
+This scenario allows WAS security to manage authentication against a primary user directory, while the PZN engine independently queries a secondary LDAP directory for user attributes without including it in global security authentication or authorization services.
+This article describes how to configure PZN to access an external LDAP directory as an isolated data source.
-Important in that scenario could be to make sure that LDAP 2 will not be part of the WAS global security authentication / authorization services.
-(In other words, PZN maybe need to be configured to access LDAP 2 kind of like a JDBC datasource but using the LDAP protocol).

 ## Instructions

-If the mentioned scenario should be implemented, it is needed to create a custom resource collection that provides the interface to the LDAP 2 and define that resource to PZN.
+To query an external LDAP directory that sits outside of your primary user repository, you must create a custom resource collection to serve as the interface between PZN and the secondary LDAP server.

-More information on resource collections can be found in [Creating and editing resource collections](../../../manage_content/pzn/personalization/personalization_2/pznCreateResourceCollection.md){target="_blank"}
+For detailed steps on creating and defining this interface, refer to [Creating and editing resource collections](../../../manage_content/pzn/personalization/personalization_2/pznCreateResourceCollection.md).